The Colombian drug lord who snitched his way to freedom

 A senior member of the Medellín cartel conned American and Swiss authorities, framed the Mexican president’s brother, destroyed a private Swiss bank, and brought down the Attorney General of Switzerland.

 And they let him walk free.

-In fact, they paid him for it.
-Governments across the globe spend millions of dollars a year on criminal informants, creating a system where–for big fish like José Manuel Ramos–crime truly does pay.
+In fact, they paid him to do it.
+Law enforcement agencies across the globe are giving millions of dollars to criminal informants, creating a system where–for big fish like José Manuel Ramos–crime truly does pay.

 Read: The Economist’s 1843 Magazine

-A Vespucci Story, with Swiss journalist Daniel Amman
+A Vespucci Story, with Swiss journalist Daniel Ammann